 Mount Everest is the world’s highest mountain and part of the Nepalese Himalayas, standing at 8,848m above sea level.
+Mount Everest location, is situated in the Himalayas, on the border between Nepal and Tibet.
 Everest Base Camp is either one of two base camps on either side of Mount Everest.
 South Base Camp is located in Nepal at an altitude of 5,364m and North Base Camp is at 5,5150m in Tibet.
 These camps are primarily used by mountaineers to ascend and descend the World’s highest mountain.
-The Everest Base Camp Trek on the Nepalese side (South side), is one of the most popular trekking routes in the Himalayas, and the destination of our Everest Base Camp Trek.
+The EBC trek on the Nepalese side (South side), is one of the most popular trekking routes in the Himalayas, and the destination of our Everest Base Camp Trek.

 Everest Base Camp Trek Permits